Isopropyl alcohol, SD alcohol, Cetyl alcohol, Cetearyl alcohol and plain old alcohol in skincare products.

 The Potentially Dangerous Alcohols

-Most alcohols are similar to pure alcohol, except they have been mixed with “denaturing” agents or additives to make them taste and smell bad—basically, to discourage people from consuming them!
+Most alcohols in skincare are similar to pure alcohol, except they have been mixed with “denaturing” agents or additives to make them taste and smell bad—basically, to discourage people from consuming them!
 These additives are often liquid petroleum derivatives man-made in the laboratory.
 So we’re talking about regular alcohol, here, just with some additions, like food with a flavoring.

 Some examples include: